M-arcus/cloudron-docs/docs/kb/apps.md

 You can set a website that is allowed to embed your Cloudron app using the app's [Configure dialog](#configuration).
 Click on 'Show Advanced Settings...' and enter the embedder website name.

+## Installing Docker apps or other non-Cloudron apps

+Cloudrons approach to self-hosting means that it takes complete ownership of the server and only tracks changes that are made via the web interface.
+For this reason, Cloudron does not support installing apps via Docker or apt-get or snap.
+Any external changes made to the server (i.e other than via the Cloudron web interface or API) may be lost across updates and at worst, might confuse the Cloudron update mechanism putting your server at risk.

+The best way to workaround this is to package the apps as Cloudron apps.
+Apps that have a Dockerfile can be trivially packaged for the Cloudron.